AstarNetwork/astar-docs/docs/wasm/sc-dev/use-openbrush.md

 ### Generic Trait Implementation

-More importantly, OpenBrush adds support for generic Trait implementation so you can split Trait and Impls into different files, which will increase the readability and maintainability of your smart-contract code base (see detailed description [here](https://github.com/727-Ventures/openbrush-contracts/blob/main/docs/docs/smart-contracts/example/setup_project.md))
+More importantly, OpenBrush adds support for generic Trait implementation, so you can split Trait and Impls into different files, which will increase the readability and maintainability of your smart contract code base (see detailed description [here](https://github.com/727-Ventures/openbrush-contracts/blob/main/docs/docs/smart-contracts/example/setup_project.md)).

 ### Wrapper around Traits

-Defining a Trait definition is sufficient (a contract that implements that Trait is not needed anymore) to call methods of that Trait from some contract in the network (do a cross contract call).
-It makes cross-contract calls easier.
+Defining a Trait definition is sufficient enough (a contract that implements that Trait is not needed anymore) to call methods of that Trait from another contract on the network (do a cross contract call).
+This makes cross-contract calls easier.

 ### Documentation